 The founding contract of this centre of excellence was signed in July 1974 on a basis of an intergovernmental treaty of nine European countries plus Israel.
 Since then, the number of member states has increased progressively, with Malta becoming the twentysecond member in 2016.

 EMBL's founding father John C. Kendrew served as the first Director General of EMBL until 1982, when he was succeeded by Lennart Philipson.
 The third Director General, Fotis C. Kafatos, served from April 1993 to April 2005.
 Iain Mattaj, who was Scientific Director from 1999 until 2005, is EMBL's fourth and current Director General.

-The most famous example of research carried out at EMBL is the identification of the genes responsible for establishing the body plan of insect embryos.
-Christiane Nüsslein-Volhard and Eric Wieschaus, who analysed this function on a genome-wide scale, were awarded the Nobel Prize in 1995.
-Today, EMBL is considered Europe's flagship laboratory for basic research in molecular biology, its five European sites attracting both young investigators and established scientists from all over the world.
+Today, EMBL is considered Europe's flagship laboratory for basic research in molecular biology, its six European sites attracting both young investigators and established scientists from all over the world.

 2017 - EMBL opens a site for research on tissue biology and disease modelling in Barcelona, Spain.

 2005 - Professor Iain Mattaj is appointed as EMBL's fourth Director General.

 2002 - EMBL participates in completion and analysis of human and other genomes, made publicly accessible on EMBL-EBI’s Ensembl website.

 2001 - EMBLEM GmbH, EMBL's technology transfer arm, is established.